2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/SmileItsNathan/status/1285107709537329159

-### Federal officers retaliate to protestors with tear gas, flashbangs and impact munitions | July 21st
+### Federal officers retaliate to protesters with tear gas, flashbangs and impact munitions | July 21st

-After a small group of protestors damaged the plywood barricade on the Justice Center doors around 12:30 AM PST, federal agents emerged from the Justice Center and deployed a variety of riot control munitions against all protestors for a period lasting about half an hour.
+After a small group of protesters damaged the plywood barricade on the Justice Center doors around 12:30 AM PST, federal agents emerged from the Justice Center and deployed a variety of riot control munitions against all protesters for a period lasting about half an hour.
 These munitions include tear gas, flashbangs and unknown less-lethal projectiles.

 Prior to emerging, officers dropped a tear gas canister out of a window in the barricade, seen [here](https://twitter.com/ByMikeBaker/status/1285465270685859841).

 One reporter [states](https://twitter.com/ByMikeBaker/status/1285465270685859841) he was shoved by an officer, but does not have any supporting footage.

-[This footage](https://twitter.com/MrOlmos/status/1285480573981491203) from reporter Sergio Olmos shows officers grabbing protestors who are passively resisting and brandishing batons at others.
-This footage also shows a protestor using a leafblower to redirect tear gas.
+[This footage](https://twitter.com/MrOlmos/status/1285480573981491203) from reporter Sergio Olmos shows officers grabbing protesters who are passively resisting and brandishing batons at others.
+This footage also shows a protester using a leafblower to redirect tear gas.

-[This footage](https://twitter.com/defendpdx/status/1285481849372831749) shows officers throwing explosives at a protestor attempting to collect garbage from the street.
+[This footage](https://twitter.com/defendpdx/status/1285481849372831749) shows officers throwing explosives at a protester attempting to collect garbage from the street.

-It appears that protestors did damage part of the plywood barricade around the Justice Center doors, seen [here](https://twitter.com/ByMikeBaker/status/1285482389628583936).
+It appears that protesters did damage part of the plywood barricade around the Justice Center doors, seen [here](https://twitter.com/ByMikeBaker/status/1285482389628583936).

-An [image](https://twitter.com/ProudBulba/status/1285671820637732867) from a protestor shows a wound received allegedly at this protest.
-The protestor also displays the projectile that hit her, a pepper ball.
+An [image](https://twitter.com/ProudBulba/status/1285671820637732867) from a protester shows a wound received allegedly at this protest.
+The protester also displays the projectile that hit her, a pepper ball.

 Additional [footage](https://twitter.com/45thabsurdist/status/1285498471521239040) shows a car with an explosive projectile fizzling underneath it.
-Protestors rally to put it out, preventing further damage.
+Protesters rally to put it out, preventing further damage.

 tags: tear-gas, shoot, projectile, stun-grenade, shove, grab, protester, pepper-ball, property-destruction